Dewb/BleepStick/README.md

 - Give pushbutton output an optional ADSR envelope
 - Use device controls to switch patches
 - Support different joystick models
-- Support more than one joysticks at time
+- Support more than one joystick at time
+- Support Korg Nanokontrol
 - BleepFeet: Support the [Line6 FBV Express mkII][4] foot controller
 - BleepSequence: Use incoming MIDI notes from a sequencer as Resolume controllers
-- Unify BleepStick/Knobs/Feet/Sequence into one cohesive and elegant application
+- Unify BleepStick/Knobs/Feet/Sequence into one cohesive and elegant application, store hardware config in patches

 [1]: http://www.osculator.net/
 [2]: http://www.uio.no/english/research/groups/fourms/software/MultiControl/